2023 Guide to Patient Support Services

 Yervoy (ipilimumab) Indications

-Treatment of unresectable or metastatic melanoma in patients ≥12 years; treatment of unresectable or metastatic melanoma in adult patients in combination with nivolumab; adjuvant treatment of patients with cutaneous melanoma and involvement of regional lymph nodes >1 mm after complete resection, including total lymphadenectomy; first-line treatment of intermediate- or poor-risk advanced renal-cell carcinoma, in combination with nivolumab; treatment of patients ≥12 years with MSI-H or dMMR metastatic colorectal cancer progressing after fluoropyrimidine, oxaliplatin, and irinotecan, in combination with nivolumab; treatment of hepatocellular carcinoma after sorafenib therapy, in combination with nivolumab; first-line treatment of metastatic NSCLC expressing PD-L1 (≥1%), as determined by an FDA-approved test, and no EGFR or ALK genomic tumor aberrations, in combination with nivolumab; first-line treatment, in combination with 2 cycles of platinum-doublet chemotherapy and nivolumab, of metastatic or recurrent NSCLC with no EGFR or ALK genomic tumor aberrations; first-line treatment of adults with unresectable malignant pleural mesothelioma, in combination with nivolumab; in combination with nivolumab for first-line treatment of unresectable advanced or metastatic esophageal squamous cell carcinoma
+Treatment of unresectable or metastatic melanoma in patients ≥12 years; treatment of unresectable or metastatic melanoma in adult patients in combination with nivolumab; adjuvant treatment of patients with cutaneous melanoma and involvement of regional lymph nodes >1 mm after complete resection, including total lymphadenectomy.
+First-line treatment of intermediate- or poor-risk advanced renal-cell carcinoma, in combination with nivolumab.
+Treatment of patients ≥12 years with microsatellite instability-high or mismatch repair deficient metastatic colorectal cancer progressing after fluoropyrimidine, oxaliplatin, and irinotecan, in combination with nivolumab.
+Treatment of hepatocellular carcinoma after sorafenib therapy, in combination with nivolumab.
+First-line treatment of metastatic non–small cell lung cancer (NSCLC) expressing PD-L1 (≥1%), as determined by an FDA-approved test, and no EGFR or ALK genomic tumor aberrations, in combination with nivolumab; first-line treatment, in combination with 2 cycles of platinum-doublet chemotherapy and nivolumab, of metastatic or recurrent NSCLC with no EGFR or ALK genomic tumor aberrations.
+First-line treatment of adult patients with unresectable advanced or metastatic esophageal squamous cell carcinoma, in combination with nivolumab